 Data processing is a process of manipulating data and converting it into meaningful information.
 Data just consist of raw facts about something and information is the meaningful form of that data and is used for making decisions.

 It can be defined as “a process of converting data into meaningful information”.
 Data is the input and information is the output.
-The data is consist of raw facts about something.
-Data is important but it cannot be used for decision making.
+The data is consists of raw facts about something.
+Data is important but it cannot be used for decision-making.

 In order to use it for making important decisions, it must be converted into meaningful information.
 This conversion consists of different steps and these steps collectively are known as processing.
 For example, when students take an examination, their marks in different subjects are stored as data.